Björn van der Doelen: International career

 He was a member of the Dutch squad at the 1995 FIFA World Youth Championship.

 Music career

 In recent years, Van der Doelen started a career as singer/songwriter, first in the band Allez Soldaat, with band members Maarten van der Zanden (guitar), Steffen Pauws (bass) and Jules Fransen (drums).
 Later, using his own name.
+He has been performing with his band Huursoldaten since 2017.

 He also made a song about the city Nijmegen, as a declaration of love for the city and for the club he loved most to play football for.